drym-org/foundation/DIA.md

 3. Repeat step 1 for the ideas tree.

-4. As a group, annotate each idea in the agreed-upon ideas tree with any antecedent projects that anyone can think of, that is, projects exhibiting that idea or a similar idea.
-These projects need not have any other relationship to the present project besides common ideas.
+4. As a group, annotate each idea in the agreed-upon ideas tree with any projects that anyone can think of, that is, projects exhibiting that idea or a similar idea.
+These projects need not have any other relationship to the present project besides common ideas, and these should be recorded with no consideration to temporality (i.e. whether the project came before or after the present one).

+5. Identify projects in the annotated ideas tree that were announced within a year (on either side) of the present project, and write those down as a list of identified "cognates," retaining them on the annotated ideas tree.
+These will be treated in the same way as true antecedents.

+6. Identify projects in the annotated ideas tree that were announced more than a year after the present project, and write those down as a list of identified "postcedents," removing them from the annotated ideas tree.

+7. For each identified antecedent remaining on the ideas tree (including cognates), migrate it so that it annotates a leaf node (or many leaf nodes) in the tree rather than a higher-level node.
+If no appropriate leaf node exists, agree on a new one and then attach the antecedent to it.

+8. For each leaf node in the ideas tree, create a child node for each listed antecedent.

 ### Appraisal